NWUHEP/ntupleProducer/LOG.md

 ---------------
 The most important logs should go here.
 Other are monitored with git commits.

+2013-Dec-22,  _Andrey_
+ * More conversion information added
+ * Moved Brian's footprint into a struct inside Photon class

 2013-Dec-12,  _Andrey_
  * Conversion information is added to the tracks that have matched conversions.